 In the event of an actual combat operation captive balloons, lifted from a vessels deck, are useful tools.
-Mounted on a platform hanging under the balloon, a video camera and preferably an IR-camera provides details on the oil slick to be combated directly to the master of the vessel.
+Mounted on a platform hanging under the balloon or directly connected to the balloon, video cameras and preferably an IR-camera provides details on the oil slick to be combated directly to the master of the vessel.
 The imagery assists the master to manoeuvre his ship towards and into the oil slick (thicker parts).